 The same rule applies to payment providers.
 When a payment is processed, a single transaction, with a single total is expected by the payment provider.
 It's not possible to create a payment transaction for 10 USD and 10 EUR at the same time.

-2. Many customers are used to cross-border shopping, where one can pay for anything, in any of the available currencies
+2. Customers may be used to cross-border shopping, where one can pay for anything, in any of the available currencies

 Shops located close to the border with other countries often accept multiple currencies.
 These shops allow you to pay for your whole order in any of the currencies they accept.
 There isn't a case in which a shop owner asks to pay for some products in one currency, and for or other products in another currency.
 If they were to do so, that would become quite confusing for the customer, who would most likely abandon the purchase.
 An ecommerce should work the same way, to make customer's life easier: if EUR and USD are accepted, they can be used to pay for any product.